Denmark in the Eurovision Song Contest 2002: Format

 Ten songs competed in one show where the winner was determined over two rounds of voting.
 In the first round, the top five songs based on the combination of votes from a public vote and a seven-member jury panel qualified to the superfinal.
 In the superfinal, the winner was determined again by the votes of the jury and public.
 Viewers were able to vote via telephone or SMS.

-The seven-member jury panel was composed of Keld Heick, Danish Eurovision 1983 entrant Gry Johansen, Kaare Norge, Sascha Dupont, Carsten Michael Laursen, Sanne Gottlieb and Jesper Degn.
+The seven-member jury panel was composed of: